 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 Our services are absolutely FREE to you.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Renton Collections, Inc. was founded and incorporated in 1981.
+They’re legit.
+According to the Better Business Bureau (BBB), Renton Collections, Inc. is a legitimate collection agency, founded and incorporated in 1981.
 The BBB established its profile page in 1983.
 RCI is listed as a collection agency that uses the alternate business name, RCI Billing Services.
 Buzzfile estimates RCI’s annual revenue at $1.8 million and the size of its staff at 25 people.

 According to its website, RCI is a “family owned and operated” collection agency capable of meeting the rapidly changing needs of high volume creditors,” and “has become one of the largest collection agencies in South King County and one of the most competitive agencies in the state.”
 RCI “offers a wide variety of services custom designed to fit the individual client’s needs.”